ErpNetDocs/dev/domain-api/data-sync/additional-data-json.md

 Aggregate root entities have an associated **Extensible Data Object (EDO)**: a system record that holds common data about the aggregate in addition to the entity's primary attributes. `AdditionalDataJson` is exposed from this associated record as an attribute of the aggregate root in the Domain API.

 `AdditionalDataJson` is an independent extension point for per-record integration data.
-Use it whenever an application needs to retain unmodeled state with an @@name record—whether the record originates in an external system, in @@name itself, or in an automation that has no external identifier.
+Use it whenever an application needs to persist unmodeled state with an @@name record—whether the record originates in an external system, in @@name itself, or in an automation that has no external identifier.

 The attribute is not exposed on aggregate child entities.